30 Best Kids Activities in Koh Phangan 2026 – Indoor & Outdoor

 What You Can Actually Do With Kids in Koh Phangan

-Palm trees, gorgeous beaches, shallow waters, a conscious lifestyle, and breathtaking nature – that’s Koh Phangan!
+Palm trees, gorgeous beaches, shallow waters, a conscious lifestyle, and breathtaking nature, that’s Koh Phangan!
 The beautiful island in southern Thailand is mainly known for the monthly Full Moon Party.
+But forget this tourist event for teens and party people!
+Because Koh Phangan is a dream destination for families with children.

-Here are my absolute favorite kids activities in Koh Phangan – for babies, toddlers, older kids, and teens!
+Here are my absolute favorite kids activities in Koh Phangan, for babies, toddlers, older kids, and teens!

 Our Quick Picks